Updated and relevant for 2020/21

 - Mortgage interest relief is to be capped at 20% tax relief (even for higher rate and additional rate taxpayers)

-- Income tax is to be calculated on property-related earnings before deducting mortgage interest payments, which will push many basic rate taxpayers into higher tax brackets
+- Income tax is to be calculated on property-related earnings before deducting mortgage interest payments.
+Thus will push many basic rate taxpayers into higher tax brackets

 - A 3% stamp duty surcharge applied to second properties